 Pea Island National Wildlife Refuge

-My husband and I spent hours at Pea Island taking photos, watching the pelicans and dolphins compete for food, beachcombing, and kite flying (which we purchased from Kitty Hawk Kites).
+My husband and I spent hours at Pea Island taking photos, watching the pelicans and dolphins compete for food, beachcombing, and kite flying.
+We purchased our kites from Kitty Hawk Kites (they also offer Outer Banks hang gliding lessons which we were able to try on another visit)!

-On this trip, Pea Island National Wildlife Refuge was definitely a highlight.
+On this trip, Pea Island National Wildlife Refuge was one of our favorite Cape Hatteras attractions.
 After all, we saw dolphins and a shipwreck in the same spot!
 Score!

 Cape Hatteras Lighthouse